ArminJo/JK-BMSToPylontechCAN/README.md

 - Protocol converter from the JK-BMS status frame to Pylontech CAN frames.
 - Supports sending of total capayity for **SMA** and **Luxpower** inverters.
 - Optional linear **reducing maximum current above 80% SOC** (values can be adapted to your needs).
+- Support for more than one BMS (experimental).
 - Display of BMS information, Cell voltages, statistics and alarms on a locally attached **serial 2004 LCD**.
 - Page button for switching **5 LCD display pages**.
 - Debug output and extra **CAN info** and **Capacity info page** on long press of button.